dcramps/UTPugsRuleset/README.md

 Chi: `bash redirect.sh`

-The script will find the map on the redirect and add it.
+The script will find the pak on the redirect and add it.
 If you get a message like this, it means you fucked up and the new/updated pak is not on the redirect:

 ```
 utroot@utpugatl:~$ bash redirect.sh